 In my work, it’s about getting things done.
 I don’t stop at what is assigned to me - I take initiative.
 If that means I need to learn something, whether it’s manufacturing, coding, or customer outreach, I’m on it, I’ll learn it, and I’ll master it.
 If it means that the user will have a better experience, I’m willing to break the status quo and put in the effort.
-Read about how I led Type A Machines' first product transition into contract manufacturing and how I designed an FDA grade 3D printer extruder for my experiences being a cross-functional team player.
+Read about how I led Type A Machines' first product transition into contract manufacturing and projects I completed at Illumina for my experiences being a cross-functional team player.

 I like to think of the future and design new paradigms.
-Working at a 3D printing startup, I work at a lot of interfaces - the interface between hardware and software, manufacturing and support, and often sales and marketing.
+Working at a large bio-medical company, I rely on my startup experience to think beyond my role.
+I work at a lot of interfaces - the interface between hardware and software, manufacturing and support, and sometimes sales and marketing.
 But most of all, I work at the interface between what is and what could be.
-I’ve spent a lot of time thinking deeply about the capabilities of 3D printing and actively developing new ideas that can allow it to be more controlled, complex and useful.
+I’ve spent a lot of time thinking deeply about the conventional product development techniques and actively developing new ideas that can allow it to be more controlled, complex and useful.

 There is a world of possibilities and I choose to be interdisciplinary, original, and committed to them.
 Read about how I developed Absolute Infill and Cubic Infill and how I introduced model based optimization in 3D printing for my industry-first innovations.

-I develop an industry-leading 3D printer.
-I validate product revisions and scale the product for contract manufacturing.
+I work with industry-leading DNA sequencing instruments at Illumina.
+I build parts, develop tests, vet vendors, qualify product revisions and scale the product for contract manufacturing.

-I write software features that make products smarter and reduce the barrier of entry to 3D printing.
+I write software features that make products smarter and automate testing to reduce the cognitive load on the operator.

 I create the vision for intelligent products by leveraging engineering design optimization and machine learning.